 There’s a difference between an “uninsured” driver and an “underinsured” driver, and it’s a difference that only becomes a critical issue after an injury accident has occurred.
 A driver can have enough insurance to meet the minimum legal standards, but if an accident results in serious bodily injury, that coverage may fall far short of what is required to provide adequate compensation for all damages.
-A dedicated Las Vegas accident attorney from Cogburn Law Offices will help you develop a powerful case and pursue justice for your injuries.
+A dedicated Las Vegas accident attorney from Cogburn Law will help you develop a powerful case and pursue justice for your injuries.

 Underinsured Motorist Accident Resources:

 - What are the insurance laws in Nevada?

 - What happens if the other driver is from out-of-state?

 - How do you get compensated if there is no insurance?